godotengine/godot-docs/tutorials/scripting/overridable_functions.rst

              notifications system.
 To learn more about it, see :ref:`doc_godot_notifications`.

-Two functions allow you to initialize and get nodes, besides the class's
+Two functions allow you to initialize and get nodes besides the class's
 constructor: ``_enter_tree()`` and ``_ready()``.

 When the node enters the Scene Tree, it becomes active and the engine calls its